unrealxinfinity/LDTS/README.md

 - **Activate Targets** - The targets receive information about the Boulder being pushed onto it and switches state accordingly;
 - **Graphical interface aka GUI** - Allows user to interact before the game starts to select levels, start a game or exit the game;
 - **Level selection** - As the name suggests, allows user to select pretended level to play.
+- **Level editor** - Allows user to create and play their own levels

 ### Design Problems